 Take a look at the slide show for TonSchrein 2.0 for how detailed a process this is.
 Yes, he did this kind of work again, for his iPhone!
 Georg obviously has the patience of Job.

 Since we’ve gone to the past twice already with the case of the iPad, let’s do it with the brains of the thing.
-For most hacks of this nature, you’re going to need a tool like evasi0n or redsn0w.
+For most hacks of this nature, you’re going to need a tool like evasi0n.
 But there are simple features in iOS that you can use that feel like hacks, in the sense that they help you get things done smarter.

 Party like it’s 1995

 I really have no idea why you would do this, but then again, people are using computers that could run NASA’s entire operation in the 1960’s to play retro Commodore 64 games.
 Yes you can install Windows 95 on your iPad.
 It seems blasphemous, or at least useless.

 Or you can span the decades and set up your iPad to work with your Wii remote to play SNES games.
 Seems like an awful lot of work, but if you go in for that sort of thing, now you know it can be done.

 I recall back in the day making Pentium processors run faster than their prescribed speed.
 We called this overclocking, and it seemed necessary at that time.
 Think of it as taking the governor of your car’s engine so it runs faster than normal.
 Unfortunately, with an overclocked computer you could have the same problems as an oversped car -overheating and eventually melt-down or crash.
 Now with iFile you can overclock your iPad.

 What could be a better hack AND mod than to just say, “Apple, screw you.
 I’m making my own iPad.”?
 I’m not sure how you would say that in Mandarin or Cantonese, but that’s exactly what this man did.
 This is beyond most people’s current capabilities, but it does show that it can be done without having a huge engineering department and manufacturing facility.